Room 4 Homework

 There have been a number of studies and varied opinions in regard to the impact homework plays in early elementary grades.
 I respect the opinions that different families have on this subject.
 This year I will be assigning some at-home projects throughout the school year, but I will not be assigning a regular weekly packet.

-**I do encourage students to read or be read to (or with) DAILY.**If you would like your child to have routine math homework, please let me know so I can provide you a workbook.
-The average pacing for our class will be 1-2 sheets (2-4 sides) per week.
+**I do encourage students to read or be read to (or with) DAILY.**If you would like your child to have routine math homework, please let me know so I can provide you with a workbook.
+The average pacing for our class will be 1 sheet (2 sides) per week.

 In my Newsletter I will include a note to let families know which math concepts, letters, sounds, and sight-words we are covering in class that week.
 I encourage families to engage with their children to find ways to see how what we learn in class relates to daily life.
 Please also review the work your child brings home from school, and go over with your child, it if you find it appropriate.

 Some ideas to help your child at home:

 Find pictures, objects or words that begin with our letter of the week.

 Find sight-words in signs, labels, etc.Read regularly to and with your child.
 It is important for your child to have opportunities to read at his or her level as well as listen to you reading higher level books of interest.Your child can also practice reading skills on websites such as starfall.com or Reading Games on pbskids.org.

 Find numbers, shapes, patterns, or colors around your home/community